Btallan/CA---T3A2-A---Full-Stack-App-Part-A-/README.md

    Heroku is a container-based cloud platform as a service (PaaS).
 This is used to deploy, manage, and scale modern apps. <br>
    [Heroku ref](https://www.heroku.com/about)
 7. Stripe <br>
-   Stripe is a payment service provider that businesses can use to accept dozens of payment methods, from credit cards to buy now, pay later services.
-This is used within web-development for an easy implementation of paid services. <br>
+   Stripe is a payment service provider that businesses can use to accept dozens of payment methods; from credit cards, to buy now pay later services.
+This is used within web-development for an easy implementation of paid services, allowing operators to process payments through a third-party. <br>
    [Stripe ref](https://www.nerdwallet.com/article/small-business/what-is-stripe)
 8. Google Calendar API <br>
-   Enables developers to add full calender data and functionality into their app using a REST interface, or as we will use a client library which is used via Java, python, PHP, JS and more. <br>
+   Googles Calendar API allows developers to add calender functionality and data into their apps using a REST interface, or what will use, a client library which is used via Java, Python, PHP, JS and more. <br>
    [Google Calendar API](https://www.nylas.com/blog/integrate-google-calendar-api)
 9. AWS (Amazon Web Services)
    AWS is a mixture of infrastructure as service (IaaS, platform as a service (PaaS) and packaged software as service (SaaS).
 Used for scalability, cost-effectiveness cloud computing solutions.
-This would involve things like on-demand operations, database storage, content deliberation etc. <br>
+This would involve things like on-demand operations, database storage, content deliberation etc. This reduces the need for developers and project managers to create and manage their own personal servers. <br>
    [AWS ref](https://www.simplilearn.com/tutorials/aws-tutorial/what-is-aws)

 ## **User Stories**